Information BOX: Russia limits to SWIFT alternatives Settlement costs inevitably rise | Reuters

 “SPFS is currently limited to countries such as Armenia, Turkey, Uzbekistan and Kazakhstan,” said a team of Morgan Stanley analysts.

-In theory, Russian banks could use SPFS’s messaging feature to send payment information to banks in countries that are members of the network.
+In theory, Russian banks might use SPFS’s messaging feature to send payment information to banks in countries that are members of the network.
 According to Professor Alistair Milne of Loughborough University (Financial Economics), “It is possible for a bank (which received a message from a Russian bank via SPFS) to use SWIFT to send money to the international banking system.” ..

 However, a sudden surge in transactions that make full use of these channels may draw the attention of foreign regulators and allow Russian “unfriendly” banks to hesitate to continue these activities.